Res Obscura means “a hidden thing”

 I started Res Obscura (“a hidden thing” in Latin, though it could also be translated as “a mysterious object” or even “dark matter”) to communicate my passion for this actual experience of doing history.
 And now I’ve moved to Substack because it recreates, better than anywhere else I’ve found, the feeling of history blogging circa 2010.
 I especially welcome comments and engagement from readers.

-Please consider subscribing below to join the community - and thank you for reading!
+Please consider a $50/year annual subscription to join the community of readers who make this newsletter possible — and thank you for reading!